juggie/AlarmServer/README.md

 As with any project documentation is key, there is plenty more to go in here and it will hopefully be soon!

+Config:
+Please see the alarmserver-example.cfg and rename to alarmserver.cfg and customize to requirements.